 The app is primarily designed to provide some entertainment while waiting in line for rides such as Soarin’, Space Mountain, and more.

 Entertainment options vary from trivia quizzes to games, but either way, it’s a drain on the battery of your phone.
-If you know you plan to use PlayDisney on top of MDE, you will definitely need a charge part way through the day.
+If you know you plan to use PlayDisney on top of MDE, you will definitely need a charge (or two) part way through the day.